pranjalsinha1965/Interview-Backend-Saath.app/README.md

 ## 2. Enhancing Data Preprocessing with GenAI

-Problem: Preprocessing user-generated data, like Instagram photos and reviews, involves cleaning hashtags, metadata, and text processing.
+**Problem**: Preprocessing user-generated data, like Instagram photos and reviews, involves cleaning hashtags, metadata, and text processing.
 Your current method uses basic string manipulation.

-Solution:
+**Solution**:

 a.
 Transformer Models for Metadata Cleaning: Leverage NLP-based models (like BERT) to not only clean data but also extract meaningful insights such as sentiment, common travel activities, and emotional tone from posts.